celiamance/code_by_celia/SKO/WEEK12/readme.md

 ## + final additions

 Before our final submission, to further enhance my existing sketch I added in some sound and make the randomised text flickering.
 I recorded a typing sound myself as I wasn’t really happy with the free ones online!
 I just used the voice memo app on my phone and our old mechanical keyboard for those satisfying clicks.
 I wanted to make the sound a bit grittier, so I found an electrical buzzing sound online and played both of them at once and I think they paired quite well.
-The flickering effect accentuated the unpredictable random  text that sometimes didn't make sense!
-I also used mapping to make the text size, space size, leading and margins adaptable to different phone or computer screen sizes, even as you resize the window in real time.
+The flickering effect accentuated the erratic feeling of the random text that sometimes didn't make sense!
+I also chatted with Taj about how to make text adaptive to screen size.
+With his help and some extra clarification from Karen, I managed to use mapping to make the text size, space size, leading and margins adaptable to different phone or computer screen sizes, even as you resize the window in real time.

 How I tested my final before the showcase:
 - my phone